clone45/voxglitch/README.md

 ### Inputs

 * SPAWN RATE - How quickly new ghosts rise from their graves.
 Spawn rate is counter intuitive: Lower values spawn ghosts more quickly.
 This is because SPAWN RATE acts like a kitchen timer.
 * QUANTITY - The maximum number of ghosts allowed at one time.
-Once there are too many ghosts, the oldest ghosts are put back in their graves.
+Once there are too many ghosts, the oldest ghosts are returned to their graves.
 * LENGTH - The length of the sample slice played by newly spawned ghosts.
 * POSITION - In short: An offset into the loaded .wav file.
 When a new ghost is spawned, it starts playing back a slice of the loaded .wav file starting at the sample location specified by this input.